13 Tips to Help You Know How to Best Home School Your Child

 - The Internet is your friend.
 When I started home schooling, most people didn’t have the Internet or computers.
 If I didn’t understand a concept, my only option was to phone a friend.
 The Internet is a great resource for homeschoolers.
 Anything you want to know you can find on the Internet.
 Don’t remember how to do algebra?
 Google it.
 Want to dissect without making a mess in your kitchen?
 Do it virtually.
 Can’t remember a date or a fact?
 The Internet places anything you want to know at your fingertips.

 - Stick it out.
 Home schooling is hard.
-There will be days when you will literally curse coronavirus.
+Some days you will literally curse coronavirus.
 There will be tears and fears.
 After 20 years of home schooling, I can say with confidence that it’s worth it for reasons that may not be evident to you right now.
 Don’t be hard on yourself.
 Your relationship with your child will grow stronger.
 Your confidence will grow as you learn along with your child.

 Need skills to build intimacy?